 - Glass.
 There is no glass Vitamix container.
 And from my experience, you don’t want one.
-I’ve broken several glass containers that came with cheap blenders.
+I’ve broken several glass containers that came with other blenders.
 It wasn’t from being clumsy.
-Tapping it the wrong way is enough to break those things in half — major bummer.
+Tapping it the wrong way is enough to break those containers in half — major bummer.
 Plus, even when glass containers are in their unbroken state, they’re heavy.

 - Stainless steel.
 There is no stainless steel Vitamix container, either.
+Not since pre-1991 Vintage models.
 I’ve seen an aftermarket version, but can’t speak to it.
-Also, I’m pretty sure using aftermarket containers on your Vitamix makes your warranty null in void.
+Also, I’m pretty sure using aftermarket containers on your Vitamix makes your warranty null and void.

 Is the black speck thing still an issue?